Huotes/CommitMaker/README.md

 Chuck Norris is the only human being to display the Heisenberg uncertainty principle - you can never know both exactly where and how quickly he will roundhouse-kick you in the face.

 Chuck Norris once ate a whole cake before his friends could tell him there was a stripper in it.

+Every SQL statement that Chuck Norris codes has an implicit 'COMMIT' in its end.